F3Nation-Community/slackblast/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Slackblast is a simple application you can get up and running in your Slack environment that will pop up a simple Backblast form for someone to fill out in the Slack App (mobile or desktop or web) when they type `/slackblast`, `/backblast`, or even `/preblast`.
+Slackblast is a simple application you can get up and running in your Slack environment that will pop up a simple Backblast form for someone to fill out in the Slack App (mobile or desktop or web) when they type `/slackblast`, `/backblast`, or `/preblast`.
 Slackblast interfaces with your PAXminer database directly, and its posts do not need to be scraped by PAXminer (PAXminer will ignore them).

-This is my fork and revamp of the [original Slackblast](https://github.com/F3Nation-Community/slackblast) made by the awesome HIMs from that project.
-This version can serve any number of regions and runs on AWS Lambda - installation is as simple as a [simple link click](#getting-started-), without the need for you to get your own server up and running.
+Slackblast can serve any number of regions and runs on AWS Lambda - installation is as simple as a [simple link click](#getting-started-), without the need for you to get your own server up and running.

 When the user types `/slackblast`, `/backblast`, or `/preblast` and hits send, a window like the one below will pop up: